 First Off: Your Drivers' License Will Be Suspended

-A conviction for first offense DUI will require a mandatory six-month suspension of your license, unless the charge is successfully contested.
+A conviction for first offense DUI will require a mandatory six-month suspension of your license unless the charge is successfully contested.
 Do not continue driving on a suspended license.
-Being pulled over while driving on a suspended license for a DUI offense can result in even harsher penalties, up to and including higher jail sentences or a total removal of one's legal ability to drive.
+Being pulled over while driving on a suspended license for a DUI offense can result in even harsher penalties, up to and including higher jail sentences or total removal of one's legal ability to drive.

 You Will Be Sent to Counseling

-In order to have your license reinstated upon completion of the six-month suspension, you are required to complete the Alcohol and Drug Safety Action Program.
+To have your license reinstated upon completion of the six-month suspension, you are required to complete the Alcohol and Drug Safety Action Program.